 The generation of these hairpin vortices is a transient process, and has also been experimentally observed by BHR Group [4].
-Since the current model does not take time dependent effects into account, these vortices could not explicitly be modelled.
+Since the current model does not take time dependent effects into account, these vortices could not explicitly be modeled.
 However, the hairpin vortices do show up in the CFD results as regions with a large turbulence intensity.
 This is shown in Figures 7 and 8.
 Figure 7 displays the turbulent kinetic energy in a plane directly behind the first tab.
-Light areas denote regions with a large turbulence intensity.
-This plot shows that there is a region with a large turbulence intensity surrounding the vortex, where otherwise the hairpin vortex would be found.
-This is not surprising.
-The hairpin vortex is generated in the high shear region at the edge of the tab.
-In the steady state model used here, high shear increases the production of turbulent kinetic energy.
+Red denotes regions with a large turbulence intensity.